post featured image

 Targets: Rectus abdomens (six pack ab muscles), transverse abs (deep corset abs under the six pack ab muscles), obliques, shoulders and back.

-band pull with TA breathing | ab workout for pregnancy
+two women performing a band pull with TA breathing as part of an ab workout for pregnancy

-How to do a Hinged Band Pull with TA Contractions:
+How To Do A Hinged Band Pull With TA Contractions

 1. Start standing, feet hip-width apart.
 Option to add a resistance band six inches above your knees.